Which kinds of mistletoe are being used?

 Are mistletoe therapies FDA approved?

-Mistletoe therapies have been shown to clearly prolong survival in cancer patients; improve the immune system; increase to well-being of the patient burdened with illness; and obviously kill tumor cells.
+Mistletoe therapies have been shown to prolong survival in cancer patients; improve the immune system; increase to well-being of the patient burdened with illness; and obviously kill tumor cells.
 Nevertheless, this is not an FDA approved therapy and as such is not covered by insurance.

 How long have mistletoe therapies been done at the Paulina Medical Clinic?